thegangtechnology/exco/README.md

 #### `validations`
 Optional.
 List of Dictionary.
 Each dictionary must have `key` for the validation key and `name`, validator's class name, specified.
 Other parameters to be passed to the validator constructor can be flattened and specified in this dictionary as well.

+### `metadata`
+Optional.
+Metadata.
+Dictionary of any object can be put here.
+The object will be parsed on to the result.

 ## Table Block
 A table block is for specifying the properties of the table.
 The table block is surrounded by